mjs639/PUI2017_mjs639/HW8_mjs639/README.md

 ![alt text](https://raw.githubusercontent.com/mjs639/PUI2017_mjs639/master/CUSP%20Screenshots/Screen%20Shot%202017-11-11%20at%204.49.07%20PM.png)

 Figure 1 represents high schools across New York City.
 The color of each representative dot reflects the average SAT score for 2012.
-Red dots represent schools with lower scores, green dots represent schools with higher scores, as per the legend on the top left of the map.
+Darker dots represent schools with higher scores, while lighter dots represent schools with lower scores, as per the legend on the top left of the map.

 A link to the interactive map is below, and the notebook used to generate my dataset has been uploaded to the repo.